ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 A corresponding example access token response is illustrated in {{at-response}}.
-In this example, the authorization server returns a 2.01 response containing a new access token and information for the client, including the symmetric key in the cnf claim.
+In this example, the authorization server returns a 2.01 response containing a new access token (truncated to improve readability) and information for the client, including the symmetric key in the cnf claim.
 The information is transferred as a
 CBOR data structure as specified in {{I-D.ietf-ace-oauth-authz}}.